Sasha Pieterse

-Sasha Pieterse-Sheaffer (/ˈpiːtərsə/; born February 17, 1996) is a South African-born American actress, singer and songwriter.
-She is known for her role as Alison DiLaurentis in the Freeform series Pretty Little Liars and its spin-off Pretty Little Liars: The Perfectionists.
-Upon the success of Pretty Little Liars, Pieterse earned a supporting role as Amy Loubalu in the 2011 Disney Channel film Geek Charming.
+Sasha Pieterse Sheaffer (/ˈpiːtərsə/; born February 17, 1996) is a South African-born American actress and singer.
+She is known for portraying Alison DiLaurentis in the Freeform series Pretty Little Liars (2010–2017), and its spin-off Pretty Little Liars: The Perfectionists (2019), for which she received global stardom and critical acclaim.

+After early recognition for her roles as Buffy Davis in Family Affair (2002–2003) and as Marissa Electricidad / Ice Princess in the film The Adventures of Sharkboy and Lavagirl (2005), Pieterse played minor roles in various other films and series.
+She later rose to prominence with her role in Pretty Little Liars.
+Upon the success of Pretty Little Liars, Pieterse starred in films such as Disney Channel's Geek Charming (2011), teen comedy G.B.F (2013), indie film Burning Bodhi (2015), drama films Coin Heist (2017) & The Honor List (2018), and a psychological thriller film The Image of You (2024).

-In 2013, she starred in the teen comedy film G.B.F..
-In 2017, Pieterse participated in the 25th season of Dancing with the Stars and finished in 10th place.
+Pieterse has participated in the 25th season of Dancing with the Stars (2017).
+In addition to acting, Pieterse has ventured into music and modeling.
+She served as a judge in one episode of shows Beat Bobby Flay and Sugar Rush Christmas (both 2020).

 Early life

-Pieterse was born in Johannesburg, South Africa on February 17, 1996.
-Moving to the United States in 2001, she was raised in Las Vegas, before moving to Los Angeles.
+Pieterse was born in Johannesburg, South Africa, on February 17, 1996, to Sean and Zizi.Pieterse's family is of Afrikaans descent and moved to the United States in 2001.
+She was raised in Las Vegas, before moving to Los Angeles.
 She became accustomed to a career in entertainment at an early age, as her parents were a professional acrobatic dance team who performed internationally.
-Pieterse was homeschooled and graduated at 14.
+Pieterse was homeschooled and graduated when she was 14 years old.